444B/goodluck/practical/readme.md

 In the event of being stuck this is the following procedure:
 - read any previous steps and read.me's to make sure you fully understand what the task is.
 - if there is something you dont understand, reread the documentation
-- google and use man pages
+- google and use man pages / tldr
 - if a command fails and returns some error text, google/search it
 - should personal help be requested, you will need to provide adequate evidence of what you have tried so far

-Good luck!
+# Good luck!